LLNL/GRAPE/README.md

                                         to construct a name.
 Note that the default file name carrys semantics for grape unbundle in determining which branches to update.
+       --bundleTags=<mapping>           A list of branch:tagPattern tags to bundle.
+Note that a broadly defined tag pattern may yield larger bundle files than you might expect.
+                                        [default: .grapeconfig.patch.branchToTagPatternMapping]

     .grapeConfig Defaults: